Stay on Top of Your Competition with ADA Retail Business Insights Dashboards (Retail BIDs)

-Traditional agencies are adept when it comes to reporting soft return-on-investments (ROIs) like brand awareness and social media engagement.
+Traditional agencies are adept when it comes to reporting soft return-on-investment (ROIs) like brand awareness and social media engagement.
 But when asked about sales conversions, or even the change in footfall, such as the number of people coming into our physical stores, the room suddenly goes silent, and everyone is trying to avoid eye contact.

-All this is normal, because traditional agencies are not built for meeting or reporting hard metrics – like increasing footfall into your stores by 70% or increasing sales conversions by 50% – they simply do not have the means or data to tell if ours or our competitor’s campaign is working.
+All this is normal because traditional agencies are not built for meeting or reporting hard metrics – like increasing footfall into your stores by 70% or increasing sales conversions by 50% – they simply do not have the means or data to tell if ours or our competitor’s campaign is working.

 But thankfully, we at ADA do.
-Thanks to the big data gathered using our proprietary telco-powered Data Management Platform (DMP) Xact, we are able to access granular data on customers, along with their demographic, persona, gender, age group, interest, income group, and beyond.
+Thanks to the big data gathered using our proprietary telco-powered Data Management Platform (DMP), Xact, we are able to access granular data on customers, along with their demographic, persona, gender, age group, interest, income group, and beyond.